 Hicks Nurseries will test your soil pH level for free.
-Bring a ½ cup of completely dry soil to our Lawn & Garden Information Desk any time for a free pH soil test while you wait. pH meters and kits are also available for sale for at-home, on-the-spot soil testing.
+Bring a ½ cup of completely dry soil to our Garden Care Solutions desk any time for a pH soil test while you wait. pH meters and kits are also available for sale for at-home, on-the-spot soil testing.

-Once you know your pH level our sales associates can help you identify if any further action is required.
+Once we know your pH level, our sales associates can help you identify if any further action is required.

 What is pH?